Azizdramaneouatara/Azizdramaneouatara/README.md

 - 👋 Hi, I’m @Azizdramaneouatara
-- 👀 I’m interested in economics and cryptocurrencies.
+- 👀 I’m interested in Financial Market studies.
-- 🌱 I’m currently learning ..economics and statistics.
-- 💞️ I’m looking to collaborate on .crypto improvement..
+- 💞️ I’m looking to collaborate on project related to time series analysis of financial seccurities such as stock and etc...
 - 📫 How to reach me dramaneazizo@gmail.com

 <!---